 Seemingly out of nowhere comes one of the best black metal albums of 2017, one that is simultaneously rooted in the decades-old traditions of cold Norwegian black metal and yet so vibrant and multifaceted, and so sure-handed in its songwriting and execution, that it breathes new life into the sounds.
 The achievement is all the more impressive because this is a debut album.

 The album is Vi Vet gud Er En Løgner (We Know God Is A Liar) by the Norwegian band Nattverd.
-It will be released in September by Darker Than Black Records, and we’re fortunate to host a full stream of the music in this post.
+It will be released in September, and we’re fortunate to host a full stream of the music in this post.

 As I explained when we recently premiered the album’s opening track, “Der Tronen Blender, Vender Vi Oss Mot Mørket“, background information about Nattverd is scarce.
 They are a two-person band that began in 2010, consisting of guitarist/bassist Atyr and vocalist Ormr, with session drums beautifully performed by Serpentr.

 That opening track is a scorcher, a torrent of hammering percussion and a surging storm of seething chords, the melody rising and falling like waves of rushing blood, the Norwegian lyrics voiced from a throat that sounds choked with bile and constricted by a noose of barbed wire.
 Yet while the music storms, it includes a melody that’s bleak and beautifully wintry in its cast — not so much a song of sorrow as it is an ominous paean of desolation and incipient derangement, half-despairing and half-murderous.
 And while the song drives hard for much of its duration, the power also ebbs and simply seethes in the shadows, even more heavily cloaked in gloom and despair.